 Biography

 Grover Anderson made his bones penning story songs about love and disappointment and death, like a modern-day Sherwood Anderson (no relation).
 But after years of telling strangers’ stories, on 2024’s Hold Tight Together he decided to look inward.
 “This album doesn’t have anyone who dies in it, which is rare for me,” he says with a laugh.
-“Every song is about my life and my family.”
+“Every song is inspired by my life.”

 Anderson’s life begins and continues in the small town of Murphys, California, where he grew up on 90s country while teaching himself guitar via spotty dial-up Internet.
-After a stint studying theater at UCSB, Anderson found his voice on a European adventure, writing a song in every city he visited and marveling at the laughably simple notion that all these people and places he encountered would go on existing with no memory or care for his time spent with them.
+After a stint studying theater at UCSB, Anderson found his voice on a European adventure, writing a song in every city he visited and marveling at the laughably simple notion that all these people and places that profoundly impacted his life would go on existing with no memory or care for his time spent with them.

 He wouldn’t fully pin down his sound until 2014’s The Optimist, and formed The Lampoliers with drummer Josh Certo, guitar player Marshall Henry, and bassist Dave Duggan.
 Inspiration for that album, in some respects, came from Anderson’s obsession with the legend surrounding Johann Wolfgang von Goethe’s The Sorrows of Young Werther.
 Goethe was depressed, and as his character plumbed the depths of despair Goethe found the clarity to put things in perspective and turn his life around.
 Anderson, who’d been working through personal struggles of much lower stakes, completed the album and went on to tour extensively and to meet his now-wife.